Feast of the Circumcision of Christ: Latin Church

 The Ambrosian and the Hispanic (Mozarabic/Visigothic) Rites celebrate this day as the Circumcision of the Lord.

 Lutheran Church

 As the Circumcision of Our Lord is a feast of Christ and related directly to the life of Christ as recounted in Holy Scripture (notably Luke 2:21), it is celebrated by Lutheran churches.
 It remains on Lutheran liturgical calendars to this day, although some Lutherans now use the title "The Circumcision and the Name of Jesus" or simply "The Name of Jesus".
-Martin Luther preached at least one notable sermon on this feast day, which is still available in his Church Postils, and most Lutheran hymnals prior to the 1978 Lutheran Book of Worship contain several hymns for the occasion.
+Martin Luther preached at least one notable sermon on this feast day, which is still available in his Church Postils, and most Lutheran hymnals prior to their 1978 Lutheran Book of Worship contain several hymns for the occasion.

 Anglican Communion

 The Anglican Communion's Book of Common Prayer liturgy celebrates this day as the Circumcision of Christ.

 Since 2000, the Common Worship of the Church of England has listed this day as "The Naming and Circumcision of Jesus".

 The Book of Common Prayer of the Anglican Church of Canada calls it "The Octave Day of Christmas, and the Circumcision of Our Lord, being New Year's Day".

 The 1979 Book of Common Prayer of the Episcopal Church (United States) names this day "The Holy Name of Our Lord Jesus Christ", a Feast of the Lord.

 A Prayer Book for Australia (1995) of the Anglican Church of Australia calls it "The Naming and Circumcision of Jesus".